amitopenwriteup/crossplane-system/lab6.md

 kubectl get vpcnetwork -n default
 ```

-**Watch the pod(s) — still no new provider pod, same as the last lab:**
+**Watch the pod(s) — you'll now see the function pod join the picture:**

 ```bash
 kubectl get pods -n crossplane-system
 ```

-One `provider-aws-ec2` pod continues to reconcile every resource this claim creates — the Composition changes *what gets created*, not *what reconciles it*.
+One `provider-aws-ec2` pod continues to reconcile every Managed Resource this claim creates, same as before.
+The `function-patch-and-transform` pod is called synchronously during each Composition run to decide *what* those resources should look like — it doesn't reconcile them itself and won't show sustained activity the way a Provider pod does.

 ---